Donor Profile

 The US concentrates its bilateral ODA on sub-Saharan Africa.
 Between 2018-2022, the US provided an average of US$11.8 billion (35% of bilateral ODA) to the region per year, followed by the MENA region, with US$4.2 billion or 13% of bilateral ODA during that time, and Asia, with US$3.8 billion or 11% of bilateral ODA during that time.

-Under the Biden Administration, SSA will remain a high-priority region.
-Biden reinforced this aim by calling the US - Africa summit in December 2022, which brought together a number of African leaders and top level members of his administration to create and expand partnerships across the African continent to cover a range of issues including food security, climate change, health care and pandemic preparations, inclusive economies, good governance, human rights, and peace and security.
+The US - Africa Summit in December 2022 brought together a number of African leaders and US officials to create and expand partnerships across the African continent to cover a range of issues including food security, climate change, health care and pandemic preparations, inclusive economies, good governance, human rights, and peace and security.
 The summit resulted in a total of US$55 billion in commitments to the continent from the US over 2022-2025.

 Since the beginning of the Russian invasion of Ukraine on February 24, 2022, the US has provided over US$13 billion in direct budget support, including for healthcare, education, and emergency response.
 In addition, US$1.4 billion has been provided in humanitarian assistance and over US$800 million in development assistance, which will bolster Ukraine’s energy grid, governance institutions, agricultural production, small businesses, and civil society.
 In total, Europe received 19% of US ODA in 2022, up from 2% in 2021.